 How to choose the right POS integration for your restaurant

-The right POS integration supports your workflows, keeps your menu accurate, and helps your team reduce manual work.
+The right POS integration should support your workflows, keep your menu accurate, and help your team reduce manual work.
+Consider these key features: